External Auditors and Audit Reports

-Questions about an external audit’s authenticity, scope of review, propriety of information requested, or other questions regarding the general audit process can be directed to University Audits.
+Questions about an external audit’s authenticity, scope of review, propriety of information requested, or other questions regarding the general audit process can be directed to Audit Services.
 Once determined that an external audit should proceed, university units should make available all appropriate information requested and facilitate the auditor’s work by all reasonable means.

 It is the responsibility of the university unit to ensure appropriate corrective measures are implemented based on the findings identified in the external audit report.
-Units should provide copies of all external audit reports to University Audits so it can help in proactively minimizing future risk across the university by:
+Units should provide copies of all external audit reports to Audit Services so it can help in proactively minimizing future risk across the university by:

 - Sharing identified findings with other areas across the institution where applicable

 - Recording / tracking findings to identify trends, common themes, or causal factors across audits